-Non-HDL Cholesterol - a new marker for cardiovascular risk
+Non-HDL cholesterol - a marker for cardiovascular risk

 We think you'll be hearing more about non-HDL cholesterol - now included in all our cholesterol checks and health screens.

-We’re delighted to announce that we are now reporting non-HDL cholesterol in all of our cholesterol tests and health checks that contain a lipid profile.
+We’re delighted to announce that we report non-HDL cholesterol in all of our cholesterol tests and health checks that contain a lipid profile.

 So what is non-HDL cholesterol and why does it matter?

 Non-HDL cholesterol is exactly what it sounds like – it is a measure of all the cholesterol in your blood which is not high-density lipoprotein (i.e. good) cholesterol.
 You can take from this that what is left is actually the bad stuff, the cholesterol that has the capacity to create the plaques in your arteries that can eventually rupture and cause a heart attack.

 Most people will recognise the blood fats that go to make up their lipid profile.

 Typically, we measure:

 - Triglycerides – which are large fatty particles;

 - LDL cholesterol– the cholesterol carried through your blood by low-density lipoproteins (which is directly involved in atherosclerosis – the furring up of the arteries); and